 Noelani obtained her BCom (Honours) in Economics (cum laude) from Pretoria University.
 Her career as economist since 1995 spanned across asset management (RMB Asset Management), treasury (ABSA Corporate and Merchant Bank), stock-brokering (SG Frankel Pollak Securities) and investment banking (PSG Investment Bank).
 Towards the end of 2002, Noelani decided to launch an independent economic service and founded NKC Independent Economists.
 This political and economics research unit specializes in analysing and rating sovereign risk of 30 African countries for a range of corporate clients.
-NKC is based in Paarl and has grown into a team of over twenty people, so Noelani commutes from Koelfontein to Paarl three days a week to balance her duties as businesswoman, mother of three and “boervrou”.
-Noelani is also a member of EO (Entrepreneurs’ Organization).
+In 2015, Noelani sold a majority stake in NKC to internationally renowned Oxford Economics and subsequently changed the company name to NKC African Economics.
+NKC is based in Paarl and has grown into a team of thirty people, so Noelani commutes from Koelfontein to Paarl three days a week to balance her duties as businesswoman, mother of three and “boervrou”.

 Hennie grew up on a wheat and livestock farm in Riversdale in the Southern Cape and attending Oakdale Agricultural School there.
 He holds a B. Agric Admin degree from Stellenbosch University and started his farming career at Glen Carlou wine estate outside Paarl.
 Thereafter he spent 10 years as production manager at the Jan Le Roux Group export stone fruit farm, Sandrivier Estate, in Wellington before joining Koelfontein in 2007.